 2.53.
-The procedures and guidelines developed for accident management should be supported by appropriate background documentation (this is sometimes referred to as the technical basis document).
-This documentation should describe and explain the rationale of the various parts of the accident management guidance,, and should include an explanation of each individual step, if necessary.
+The procedures and guidelines developed for accident management should be supported by appropriate background documentation (this is sometimes referred to as the 'technical basis document').
+This documentation should describe and explain the rationale of the various parts of the accident management guidance and should include an explanation of each step, if necessary.
 The background documentation does not replace the accident management guidance itself.
-It should be made available to all staff involved in evaluation and decision making.
+The background documentation should be made available to all staff involved in evaluation and decision making.

 2.54.
-Potential changes to the EOPs or SAMGs should first be made to the relevant background documentation to ensure the changes are thoroughly evaluated.
-Such updated background documentation and EOPs and SAMGs should be issued to the operating organization simultaneously for validation and training.
+Potential changes to the EOPs or the SAMGs should first be made to the relevant background documentation to ensure that the changes are thoroughly evaluated.
+Updated background documentation, EOPs and SAMGs should be issued to the operating organization simultaneously for validation and training.

 2.55.
-Hardcopies of the EOPs and SAMGs should always be available in all evaluation and decision making locations, such as the main control room, the supplementary control room and the technical support centre, so that they can be used as necessary, in particular in case of station blackout.
-Hardcopies should also be made available in all locations used as backups in case of accidents caused by external hazards more severe than those considered for the design, derived from the site hazard evaluation.
+Hard copies of the EOPs and the SAMGs should always be available in all evaluation and decision making locations, such as the main control room, the supplementary control room and the technical support centre, so that they can be used as necessary, in particular during a station blackout.
+Hard copies should also be made available in all locations used as backups in case of accidents caused by external hazards more severe than those considered for the design, derived from the site hazard evaluation.